News + Articles

 Long-term tooth replacement, especially in younger patients

 If you’re considering your options, talk to your dentist about implant-supported bridges as well.
+These combine the stability of teeth or implants with the function of bridges, offering an excellent tooth replacement option for many patients.

 How to extend the lifespan of a dental bridge?

-1. Maintain Excellent Daily Oral Hygiene
+1. Practice Good Oral Hygiene

+Brush and floss twice a day using a soft-bristle toothbrush and fluoride toothpaste.
 Floss daily, especially under the bridge, using floss threaders, interdental brushes, or a water flosser.
+This prevents plaque buildup around the supporting teeth and the bridge itself.

 2. Avoid Chewy or Sticky Foods